Mpfk/appLaunchpad/README.md

 2. Push your code as an initial commit to that repository
 3. Create an Amplify App using the repository
 4. Set up production and devleopment branches
+5. [Optional] Configure a custom domain through Route 53

-Feel free to fork and add additional models which tie into your application.
+Feel free to fork and add additional module which tie into your application.

 ## Table of Contents